radu-matei/radu-matei.github.io/content/blog/aspnet-core-api.md

 }
 ```

 To run the application, execute `dotnet restore` and `dotnet run` in the root of the project and browse to `http://localhost:5000/api/Posts/Hello`.
-If everyting works, you should see the message received from the controller.
+If everything works, you should see the message received from the controller.

 Adding the `Post` class
 ------------------------